 The following rules are enforced when Jacob and Murphy are working at school:

-- If Jacob and Murphy are present in a learning space or the playground with their owner or another CNPS staff member they are officially working.
+- If Jacob and Murphy are present in a learning space or the playground with their owners or another CNPS staff member they are officially working.
 They are available for pats and cuddles, but we try to limit this to two children at a time and only under our supervision.

 - If Jacob or Murphy is working with a CNPS staff member who is supporting an individual student or small group of students, then other students must adhere to the ‘no touch, no talking’ with the dogs both in the playground and when they enter the classroom.